Academic Regulations and Requirements

 - Separation (dismissal) from the Roger Williams University community.

-The University Academic Conduct Committee is empowered to investigate and adjudicate all cases of suspected breaches of academic integrity.
+The University Academic Integrity Committee is empowered to investigate and adjudicate all cases of suspected breaches of academic integrity.
 This committee will also serve as the record keeper of all academic integrity breaches.
-The University Academic Conduct Committee may, as part of its deliberations, consider a student’s prior breaches of academic integrity on file.
-The University Academic Conduct Committee shall establish and publish by-laws and procedures pertaining to its own operations.
+The University Academic Integrity Committee may, as part of its deliberations, consider a student’s prior breaches of academic integrity on file.
+The University Academic Integrity Committee shall establish and publish by-laws and procedures pertaining to its own operations.

 Procedure for Dealing with Alleged Breaches of Academic Integrity

 - A faculty member who suspects a breach of academic integrity shall investigate, including opportunity for the student to answer the allegation.
-Upon finding evidence of a breach of academic integrity, a faculty member may elect to penalize the offending student by
+Upon finding evidence of a breach of academic integrity, a faculty member may elect to recommend one of the below options:

-- Failing the student on the assignment on which the breach occurred
+- Failure of the assignment on which the breach occurred

-- Failing the student in the class in which the breach occurred
+- Failure of the course in which the breach occurred

 - The faculty member must communicate directly with the student via RWU e-mail, with copies sent to the Dean’s office of the faculty member, and to the dean of the student’s major, if different.
 Documentary evidence must also be forwarded to the dean’s office.